Future-Drama

 "Future-Drama" is the fifteenth episode of the sixteenth season of the American animated television series The Simpsons.
 The 350th episode overall, it originally aired on the Fox network in the United States on April 17, 2005.
 In the episode, Bart and Lisa stumble into Professor Frink's basement, and he gives them a look into their future as teenagers getting ready for their high school graduation.

 Matt Selman wrote the episode, and Mike B. Anderson served as director.
 Amy Poehler and John DiMaggio guest-starred as the characters of Jenda and Bender, respectively.
+The episode received mixed reviews.